A data-driven analysis on the mediation effect of compartment models between control measures and COVID-19 epidemics: Background

 Since its first emergence at the end of 2019, the Corona Virus Disease 2019 (COVID-19) has swept across more than 222 countries and territories around the world.
-And according to the statistics of the World Health Organization (WHO), more than 750 million confirmed cases of COVID-19 have been officially recorded worldwide till May 3rd, 2023, among which nearly 7 million people have died from this disease \cite{UNnews}.
+According to the statistics of the World Health Organization (WHO), more than 750 million confirmed cases of COVID-19 have been officially recorded worldwide till May 3rd, 2023, among which nearly 7 million people have died from this disease \cite{UNnews}.
 Though the real death number could be as large as 20 million, three times higher than the reported.

 During its spreading, the primitive novel coronavirus, SARS-CoV-2 has mutated into several variants, like Delta and Omicron (first identified in October 2020 and November 2021, respectively), which have higher transmission rates and ability of immune escape \cite{tian2022emergence}.
-In order to prevent further spread of this pandemic, all countries/territories have adopted different levels of protective measures by controlling the infectious source, cutting off transmission routes and protecting susceptible populations.
+In order to contain the pandemic, all countries/territories have adopted different levels of protective measures by controlling the infectious source, cutting off transmission routes and protecting susceptible populations.
 In addition to vaccination, measures like quarantining infected cases, tracing close contacts, travel restrictions, border closures, wearing face masks in public area and other physical distancing interventions, have played an important role in containing the pandemic.

 Recently, WHO declared an end to the global COVID-19 public health emergency on May 5th, 2023.
 This means a significant transition from critical emergency response activities to long-term sustained COVID-19 disease prevention, control and management.
-Therefore, it will be a suitable moment to review various control measures and evaluate their impacts during the combat against COVID-19 pandemic .
+Therefore, now it is a suitable moment to review various control measures and evaluate their impacts during the combat against COVID-19 pandemic.